 How Are Sardines Canned?

 Sardines are canned at a place called the ‘cannery.’
-First, the workers remove the heads and tales and place the fish in the cans.
-Then the sardines are cook by steaming, oil or sauce is added, and the cans are sealed and sterilized, and boxed for shipping.
+First, the workers remove the heads and tails and place the fish in the cans.
+Then the sardines are cooked by steaming, oil or sauce is added, and the cans are sealed and sterilized, and boxed for shipping.

 Watch this short Discovery Channel video below to see exactly how it is done.